-The progress achieved during the continued rollout of the SCCATTS initiative in CY 2007 will be measured based on GartnerGroup's assessment document and the results of a statewide Traffic Records Assessment.
+The progress achieved during the continued rollout of the SCCATTS initiative in CY 2008 will be measured based on GartnerGroup's assessment document and the results of a statewide Traffic Records Assessment.

 - 1. The ITO division will continue, with the assistance of the Statistical Analysis Center of the OHS and the SCCATTS Project Coordinator, to implement the rollout phase of the SCCATTS project based on the previous work and assessment of GartnerGroup and the results of a statewide Traffic Records Assessment. - 2.
 The SCDPS will continue to seek additional funding sources in order to be in a position to complete the rollout of the SCCATTS initiative. - 3.
 As agreed upon by the Director of the SC Department of Public Safety and the Executive Director of the SC Department of Transportation per requirements of the US Department of Transportation in the highway safety funding authorization, SAFETEA-LU, the OHS will utilize a significant portion of the State's Section 406 award to advance the State's Traffic Records system.
-The funding will be used to continue the implementation of the rollout phase of the SCCATTS initiative, including the possible purchase of turnkey software that will capture all the required data elements needed for proper analysis of traffic collisions and citations in the State.
+The funding will be used to continue the implementation of the rollout phase of the SCCATTS initiative, including the possible purchase of turnkey software that will capture all the required data elements needed for proper analysis of traffic collisions and citations in the State and store the data in order to provide accessibility for other data users in the State.